josip/atom-instant-build/README.md

 ## Configuration

-`instant-build` current requires a `.atom-build.json` file at the root of your project.
+`instant-build` currently requires a `.atom-build.json` file at the root of your project.
-File format is compatible to that of [atom-build](https://github.com/noseglid/atom-build), just with less options.
+File format is compatible with that of [atom-build](https://github.com/noseglid/atom-build), just with less options.

 ```js